ppkantorski/Ultrahand-Overlay/README.md

 ## Configuration

-The program reads options and commands from an INI file named `config.ini`.
-If the file does not exist, it creates a default INI file with some sample options and commands.
+The program reads options and commands from an INI file named `config.ini`, which should be located at `/config/ultra-hand/config.ini`.
+If the file does not exist, the program will create a default `config.ini` file with some sample options and commands.

 The structure of the INI file should follow the format: